Neutrinos as a new tool to characterise the Milky Way Centre

 \section{Abstract}

-The Central Molecular Zone (CMZ), a star-forming region rich in molecular clouds located within hundreds of parsecs from the centre of our Galaxy, converts gas into stars less efficient than anticipated.
-A key challenge in refining star-formation models is the lack of precise mapping of these dense molecular hydrogen clouds, where traditional tracers often yield inconsistent results due to environmental limitations.
-We demonstrate how, in the not-so-far future, neutrinos will emerge as a robust mass tracer thanks to advancements in neutrino telescopes.
-Since neutrinos are produced alongside gamma-rays when cosmic-rays interact with molecular clouds, they offer a complementary, systematics-independent measurement of the gas density.
-In an optimistic case where most gamma-ray emission from the Galactic Centre region originates from pion decays, we expect several tens of muon neutrinos to be detected in about two decades by KM3NeT, Baikal-GVD, and P-ONE combined, which will enable a better determination of the baryonic content in the Galactic Centre region.
-The CMZ will serve as a testbed to calibrate conventional tracers against neutrinos, ultimately improving gas measurements in distant galaxies, where neutrinos are undetectable, but traditional tracers remain available.
+The Central Molecular Zone (CMZ), a star-forming region rich in molecular clouds located within hundreds of parsecs from the centre of our Galaxy, converts gas into stars less efficiently than anticipated.
+A key challenge in refining star-formation models is the lack of precise mapping of these dense molecular hydrogen clouds, where traditional tracers often yield inconsistent results.
+We demonstrate how, in the near future, neutrinos will emerge as a robust mass tracer due to worldwide advancements in neutrino telescopes.
+Neutrinos are produced alongside gamma-rays when cosmic-rays interact with molecular clouds.
+The neutrino production rate is proportional to the gas density without dependence on the complex properties of a cloud.
+Neutrinos also have the advantage of negligible absorption and unambiguous production channels, making it a method with the lowest systematic uncertainties.
+In an optimistic case where most gamma-ray emission from the Galactic Centre region originates from pion decays, we expect several tens of muon neutrinos to be detected in about two decades.
+Neutrinos from the CMZ will provide indications on the biases of traditional mass tracers and thus indirectly enhance the accuracy of gas measurements in far galaxies from which a neutrino signal is not detectable.